 Hypertension is dangerous

 More than 1 in 3 adults in the U.S. has high blood pressure!
 Most noteworthy, many of those people don’t know it.
 They haven’t experienced any warning signs or adverse effects.
-This can be pretty dangerous, though.
+This can be pretty dangerous.
 High blood pressure can lead to life-threatening conditions like heart attack or stroke!

-According to studies, watermelon is beneficial for dealing with hypertension.
+According to studies, watermelon has beneficial effects on hypertension.
 Regular consumption of watermelon, as part of a healthy, well-balanced diet, may help reduce both systolic and diastolic blood pressure in prehypertensive and hypertensive people.[2,3]

 Watermelon is particularly rich in L-Citrulline.
-This is an amino acid, which is converted into L-arginine in the body.
+This amino acid is converted into L-arginine in the body.
 Also, L-Citrulline increases L-arginine’s bioavailability.
 L-arginine is an amino acid as well.
 L-arginine may reduce high blood pressure, as it seems to improve vascular function and endothelial nitric oxide synthesis.

 Common foods naturally high in nitric oxide are arugula, turnip greens, radishes, endive, celery, Bok choy, cabbage, mustard greens, lettuce, and spinach.